-Alex Tanton Photography is a company currently based in West Wales and East Yorkshire and I am in the middle of my studies of a Fine Art Masters degree at Aberystwyth University.
+Alex Jane Tanton Photography is a company currently based in West Wales and East Yorkshire.
+I have just completed my studies of a Fine Art Masters degree at Aberystwyth University where I achieved a Merit.
 I have always been interested in photography, architecture and historical ruins since childhood.
 I have vivid memories of running around and exploring castle ruins in England and wondering how they are maintained and documented.

 My work has always had elements of both film and digital processes.
 I have a strong collection of cameras and equipment ranging from a Mamyia C30 to a Nikon D7100.
 I study each camera I use to make sure I am getting the best quality and best contrasted shots possible, as depth, detail and contrast are key elements in my work.
 From my foundation degree to now I developed a great love for digital photographs and the manipulation skills that you can achieve on programs such as Photoshop and Lightroom.
 Throughout my university experience I have come to understand photography in a new way, the introduction of film photography in my first year (2013) was the start of a very long process of learning, developing and experimenting.
 My work is normally based around architectural themes; in particular the decay and neglect have been my most recent themes.
 My most recent studies at Aberystwyth have taught me the beauty and skill of darkroom facilities and how you can produce stunning images using so many different methods and techniques.